 Partner: SparxCS

-Session 18-19 (2/11): Competitive Analysis and Feedback Loop
+Sessions 18-19 (2/11): Competitive Analysis and Feedback Loop

 Completed Competitive Analysis Feature:

-– Fixed bugs in the Feedback Loop.
+– Completed bug fixes for the Feedback Loop.

 Skill Integration: